Vital Signs (band): Rise to fame and recognition (1987–1989)

-In mid-1985, the Western-influenced rock music began to be noticed by the public and underground concerts were held all over the country.
-The rock music jolted the country in a time when the ultra-conservative regime of President General Zia-ul-Haq was reigning supreme as dictator masquerading as "democratically elected".
+In mid-1985, the Western-influenced rock music began to be noticed by the public and underground concerts were held all over the country.The rock music jolted the country in a time when the ultra-conservative regime of President General Zia-ul-Haq was reigning supreme as dictator masquerading as "democratically elected".
 The President with a puppet parliament sanctioning his every move reeked of a Machiavellian brand of so-called "Islamisation."
-President Zia-ul-Haq had famously and strongly denounced "western ideas" such as jeans and rock music.
-Various groups had garnered and gotten the attention of the public, and the rock music naturally got appreciated as it was out of the ordinary.
+President Zia-ul-Haq had famously and strongly denounced western ideas such as jeans and rock music.
+Various groups had garnered public attention, and rock music was appreciated as it was out of the ordinary.

 It was these political and economic tensions and pretensions, heavy metal power plays and the economic prosperity that also propelled the gradual expansion of the country's urban middle and lower-middle-classes.
 According to the leftist cultural critic, Nadeem F. Paracha: "The youth culture at that emerged from these classes that launched the first shots of the kind of pop culture, scene and music we now call modern Pakistani pop and rock."

 In mid-1986, Benazir Bhutto returned to the country and organised a mammoth rally that weakened the conservative President Zia-ul-Haq.
 The country's major urban music media centres saw a quiet but certain outpouring of brand new rock bands who wanted to sound somewhat different from the time's top pop-rock scions.
 Around 1985–87, the band gained national recognition and was offered a music video, by Rana Kanwal who was a producer at the PTV Studio.
 For PTV Studios, the bands had gone head-to-head into a competition for whoever made the best video, and the winner would play on all the networks across Pakistan.
 She called Rohail Hyatt and asked the band to compose the classical poem of Parveen Shakir into a rock music video.
 But unlike their other young contemporaries, Vital Signs performances included ambitious and bold cover songs of famous western bands like Pink Floyd, Rush and a-ha, apart from the usual popular Pakistani film-pop music at that time.
-In 1987, the band released its very first single "Do Pal Ka Jeevan", which became an ultimate success and the band built its reputation in Pakistan's underground music industry.
+In 1987, the band released its first single "Do Pal Ka Jeevan", which became an ultimate success and the band built its reputation in Pakistan's underground music industry.